NINAnor/comvis/README.md

-# ComVis: ComVis: a cost-effective end-to-end pipeline for processing camera trap pictures at NINA
+# ComVis: a cost-effective end-to-end pipeline for processing camera trap pictures at NINA

 ## Project ambition